 Termination

-When the End User is an instrumentality of the U.S., recourse against the United States for any alleged breach of this Agreement must be brought as a dispute under the contract Disputes Clause (Contract Disputes Act).
+When the Customer is an instrumentality of the U.S., recourse against the United States for any alleged breach of this Agreement must be brought as a dispute under the contract Disputes Clause (Contract Disputes Act).
 During any dispute under the Disputes Clause, Sword shall proceed diligently with performance of this Agreement, pending final resolution of any request for relief, claim, appeal, or action arising under the Agreement, and comply with any decision of the Contracting Officer.

-The party terminating pursuant to Section 16.1.1 may as an alternative to termination of this Agreement as a whole terminate this Agreement only so far as relevant to Software licensed and Services provided under particular Transaction Documents or Statements of Work and this Agreement shall in such event be deemed amended to remove such Transaction Documents or Statements of Work.
+The party terminating pursuant to Section 16.1.1 may as an alternative to termination of this Agreement as a whole terminate this Agreement only so far as relevant to Software licensed and Services provided under particular Purchase Orders and this Agreement shall in such event be deemed amended to remove such Purchase Orders.

 Termination of this Agreement by effluxion of time at the end of the Term affects only the ability of the Customer to seek Software and Services from Sword under the terms of this Agreement and does not affect the Customer’s continuing right to Use the Software then licensed to the Customer, and Sword’s right to enforce its rights, pursuant to its terms.